TeamFrozenCodeFTC/Black-Ice-Path-Follower/TeamCode/src/main/java/org/firstinspires/ftc/blackice/docs/path-follower-evolution.md

 quadraticDamping = kQ * -velocity * abs(velocity)
 outputPower = error + derivative + quadraticDamping
 ```

+The term `b * velocity` acts as a derivative component, since the target is constant and the rate of change of position is `-velocity`.
+See the proof [here](https://github.com/TeamFrozenCodeFTC/Black-Ice-Path-Follower/blob/main/TeamCode/src/main/java/org/firstinspires/ftc/blackice/docs/quadratic-damping-pid.md#how-does--velocity--derivative-term-in-pid).

-The combined damping terms `derivative + quadraticDamping` represent the predicted overshoot due to momentum and the robot's braking constraints, and are subtracted from the error to improve control.
+The combined damping terms `derivative + quadraticDamping` represent the predicted overshoot due to momentum and the robot's braking constraints, and are subtracted from the error to prevent overshoot and make the controller predictive.
 In our code, we call `kD`: `kBraking` and `kQ`: `kFriction`